espressif/esp-sr/docs/en/speech_command_recognition/README.rst

 .. _command-requirements:

-Requirements of Speech Commands
+Format of Speech Commands
 -------------------------------

-Currently, MultiNet supports up to **200** commands.
-There are some limitation when designing speech commands:
+Different MultiNets support different format:

 -  Chinese

-    Use Pinyin for Chinese speech commands, and add a space in between.
-For example, the Chinese speech command for turning on the air conditioner is "da kai kong tiao"; the Chinese speech command for turning on the green light is "da kai lv se deng".
+    MultiNet5 and MultiNet6 sse Pinyin for Chinese speech commands.
+Please use :project_file:`tool/multinet_pinyin.py` to get pinyin of Chinese.

 -  English

-    Use phonetic symbols for English speech commands, and add a space in between.
-For example, the English speech command for turnning on the light is "TkN nN jc LiT".
-Users can use the tool provided by us to do the convention.
-To find this tool, go to :project_file:`tool/multinet_g2p.py` .
+    MultiNet5 use phonemes for English speech commands.
+Simplicity, we use chats to denote different phoneme.Please use :project_file:`tool/multinet_g2p.py` to do the convention.
+    MultiNet6 use grapheme for English speech commands.
+You do not need any convention.

 Suggestions on Customizing Speech Commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~